proksee-project/proksee-cmd/docs/developer/evaluate/evaluate.md

 ### Estimate Species

 The species of the provided contigs is estimated if it is not also provided by the user.
 This is done using using MASH.
-Since MASH is not designed to be a classifier, we shouldn't say that the species is classified, but rather the species is estimated from k-mer information in the reads.
+Since MASH is not designed to be a classifier, we shouldn't say that the species is classified, but rather the species is estimated from k-mer information.
 Since we are operating on contigs instead of reads, we would expect to have a multiplicity of the species k-mers at approximately 1.
-We cannot  use a strict of filtering criteria for species estimation as we do for `proksee assemble`.
+We cannot use a strict filtering criteria for species estimation as we do for `proksee assemble`.
 It is therefore more likely that contamination may be reported as the species.

 ### Measure Assembly Quality Statistics